mobin-moradi/mobin-moradi.github.io/index.md

 ## Research Interests

-I am interested in utilizing condensed matter techniques to tackle problems in high energy physics.
-This particular viewpoint has been beneficial since the early development of particle theory and has led physicists to important ideas like Higgs mechanism, phase diagrams of gauge theories, conformal field theory, quantum strings and random surfaces, etc.
+Broadly speaking, I am interested in utilizing condensed matter techniques to tackle problems in high-energy physics.
+The rich history of their interplay, especially in the early days of particle theory, hints at a direction where solid progress is still possible.
+I hope that by studying the dynamics of strongly correlated systems, one could unravel the quantum nature of gravity.

-Here are two problems that have occupied my mind and might remain unsolved there forever.
+Additionally, there are two problems that have occupied my mind and might remain unsolved there forever.

  - Cosmological Constant Problem